BlueBrain/NeuroM/doc/source/tutorial.rst

     (nrm)$ jupyter notebook                    # launch the Jupyter Notebook App

 Next, you can select the notebook that you want to open.
-Now, you can go through the tutorial and learn about loading, viewing, and analyzing neuronal morphologies!
+Now, you can go through the tutorial and learn about loading, viewing, and analyzing morphologies!

 Applications using NeuroM
 =========================